 Memorial Stadium (Missouri)

-The University of Missouri revealed renderings for a $250M upgrade to Faurot Field at Memorial Stadium in April.
-That followed an announcement on Feb.
-5 of the largest athletics gift in school history ($62M donation).
+The University of Missouri revealed renderings for a $250M upgrade to Faurot Field at Memorial Stadium in April, 2024.
+That followed an announcement two months prior of the largest athletics gift in school history ($62M donation).
 The project is set to be completed in time for the 2026 season.

 Additions to the North End Zone, including the construction of premium seats and a complex, will reportedly increase Memorial Stadium’s capacity from 62,621 to 65,000.
 That increase would bump Mizzou up five spots nationally in total capacity.